 Buying a formal dress definitely isn’t as extravagant as it sounds.
 Yes, it’s been bought for your formal, but there’s always the option to wear it to future event, like uni balls or if you’re invited to a black tie event or a formal wedding.
 You always have the option of on-selling the dress too, if you decide not to keep it.
-Buying brand new might be your preference, and once you’ve seen some of the beautiful options, such as the absolutely stunning gowns by When Freddie Met Lilly, you could find it very hard to look elsewhere.
-Other lovely gowns can be found at Studio Minc, Formal Wear of Brisbane, Heavenly Bridal and Formal, and A Formal Affair.
+Buying brand new might be your preference, and once you’ve seen some of the beautiful options, you could find it very hard to look elsewhere.
+There are so many lovely gowns to be found at Studio Minc (top feature image), Formal Wear of Brisbane, Heavenly Bridal and Formal, and A Formal Affair.

 But don’t forget, buying a once-worn gown is also possible, and no-one’s going to know the difference on the night.
 In addition, it’s always impressive to see the girls who have scoured the local op-shop for evening wear and scored incredible vintage or retro dresses for less than $50.
 Talk about #waronwaste!